DigitalGlobe/gbdxtools/docs/user_guide.rst

 This workflow applies a series of one or more processing steps to the image you ordered in the previous section and stores the processed image under your S3 bucket/prefix.

-Use the workflow member of the Interface to interact with the workflow engine and manage workflows
+Use the workflow member of the Interface to interact with the workflow engine and manage workflows.

 .. code-block:: pycon